Listening to God in a World full of Noise

 - Dilemma? – Certainly this doesn’t mean we are supposed to listen to everything everyone else says all the time, right?
 Correct.
 It is really only His voice speaking when the person we hear it from doesn’t have a selfish reason for saying it.
 If there is an ulterior motive behind what was said, then, most often, it probably wasn’t inspired by God.

 Note: This is why we too must be careful when trying to “give advice” to others.
 If we trying to influence them in some way so that we “look good” or receive some benefit from them following our advice, then it is likely that we are not acting as an instrument for God’s voice but rather for our own.
-We need to be sure that our communication is always pure and loving and that we only heed that which is communicated out of a pure and generous love.
+We need to be sure that our communication is always pure and loving and that we heed that which is communicated out love.

 God never contradicts Himself